8090-inc/xrx-core/docs/content/how-it-works/api_design.md

 ## Components

+The xRx system is designed with a modular architecture, separating the core framework from specific applications.
+This design allows for greater flexibility and customization in application development.

 ### Application
 The application houses all the application-specific code.
 This structure ensures efficient development and maintenance of the application functionality.